dtinit/data-transfer-project/Documentation/Integration.md

 ## Integrate a new Data Model

-* The shared model classes for supported Transfer Data Types are located in the portability-types-transfermodule
+* The shared model classes for supported Transfer Data Types are located in the [portability-types-transfer](https://github.com/google/data-transfer-project/tree/master/portability-types-transfer) module

 * The first thing to do is look for any existing model classes that may support your use case or that can be extended to support your use case